 The statement and support letters should address your interest in CSDE and qualifications for Affiliate status.
 Affiliates are expected to have an active program of scholarly research (peer-reviewed publications, externally funded research grants) in the field of population studies (interpreted broadly; examples include research appropriate for demography journals and presentation to the Population Association of America).

 Applications are taken on a continuous basis, and reviewed by the Executive Committee which meets quarterly during the academic year.
-The Executive Committee will next meet on June 1 (2018).
+The Executive Committee will next meets on a quarterly basis.

 Faculty from any other regional colleges and universities, as well as applied demographers working in regionally-based public or private sector organizations can gain access to the computing resources offered by CSDE by applying for Regional Affiliate status.
-Submit a letter of interest and a CV/biosketch to John Kemner.
+Submit a letter of interest and a CV/biosketch to Scott Kelly.

 UW Visiting Scholars can also apply to become a CSDE Visiting Affiliate.
-Submit a letter of interest and an NIH biosketch or CV to John Kemner.
+Submit a letter of interest and an NIH biosketch or CV to Scott Kelly.

 As research partners, Affiliates are expected to support CSDE.